Startups: 352 | MRR: $12Bn | Press:

 We're a small bootstrapped team, trying to create the freshest, most accurate resource for startup revenue and gaps in the market.
 Social sharing is appreciated (and always noticed). – Glen Allsopp

-Gaps Income Report - October '24
+Gaps Income Report - December '24

 Every month we report the latest revenues of digital-first startups, free